 2. Dive the Sardine Run

 One of the most spectacular dive sites and experiences in the world is the sardine run.
 In Moalboal, Cebu you can swim with a sardine ball which is made up of millions of fish, it's so large it often blocks out the sun.
-This is a bucket list tick off for many divers, and once you have got your PADI, you can see the sardines change formation over and over again.
+This is a bucket list tick off for many divers, and once you have got your PADI or learnt to freedive, you can see the sardines change formation over and over again.
 It’s nothing short of mesmerising – 10/10 in my log book!

-If you don’t want to become an Open Water Diver but wish to see the sardines, you can do a half day Discover Scuba.
-An instructor will take you through a few skills in the pool, and if they feel confident you are ready for the next stage, you will be taken into the ocean for a dive.*
+If you don’t want to take a course to become a fully qualified scuba or freediver but, wish to see the sardines, you can do a half day Discover Scuba.
+An instructor will take you through a few skills in the pool, and if they feel confident you are ready for the next stage, you will be taken into the ocean for a dive.* Alternatively you can do a half day freediving discovery course and see the sardines.

 You don’t have to dive to see the sardines; grab a mask and snorkel then walk off Panagsama beach where you will find them just off the reef, however the best way of viewing the sardines is from underneath.